deb17/flask-modals/README.md

 ### Note

-1. `a` tags on the modal page will need a `data-turbo="false"` attribute.

-2. The extension loads the Turbo library only in pages that have a modal form.
+1. The extension loads the Turbo library only in pages that have a modal form.

-3. It loads the NProgress js library to display a progress bar during form submission.
+2. It loads the NProgress js library to display a progress bar during form submission.